 Parcels Inc., The Diamond State Games, KEMA, Highmark, Allstate Ins., Packaging Control Corp., Barclays, PA Limousine Association, Fox Pools, Service Today, Network Solutions, Delaware State University, Excervio, Leisure Point Resort, Paris Companies, First Night Wilmington, Worcester & Somerset County Libraries, The Service Dept., Naturally Potatoes, Maple Shade Rotary, GA Communications, Associated Estates, Nottingham Vol Fire Co., First Night Hazleton, Wayne County PA BPW, Limosine Digest, PA Injured Workers Assoc., Johns Hopkins, Manheim Fire Dept., York Container, Severn Management, Reading Phillies, Perdue, Allied Electronics, Alutiiq, Hydro, JW Pepper, McLean Trucking, Continental Realty Corp., Hilltop Farm, Christiana Rotary, Texas Trial Lawyers Association, National Star Route Mail Contractors, Air Base Carpet Mart, Maryland Motor Truck Association, QVC, First Night Morris, Graham Architectural Products, Siemens, Bucks County Consortium, Lockheed Martin, Home Builders Association of NE NC, Riverside Fire Company, O'Melveny & Myers, Greenwood Fire Department, Ball Corporation, Patents Ink., IHS, Enterprise Rental Car, The Great NY State Fair, The Delaware State Fair, The Ohio State Fair, the Vermont State Fair, Vivint Smart Home, BD Health Services, Dynamic Healthcare Services, Autumn Lake Healthcare, Datessential, Athelas, Wagner Co.

-as well as a growing list of high schools and colleges that include Delaware, DE State, Penn State, Walnut Hill College, Maine, Towson, Virginia, Maryland, George Mason, Pennsylvania, Harrisburg Area CC, Berkeley College, University of Sciences Philadelphia, Ursinus, Cornell, George Washington, Connecticut, West Chester, Carlow, Widener, West Virginia, Bergen County CC, Trinity College, Wesley, Duke, Hood, York, St. Joseph's, Salisbury, St. Thomas, Northeastern, and Utah.
+as well as a growing list of high schools and colleges that include Delaware, DE State, Penn State, Walnut Hill College, Maine, Towson, Virginia, Maryland, George Mason, Pennsylvania, Harrisburg Area CC, Berkeley College, University of Sciences Philadelphia, Ursinus, Cornell, George Washington, Connecticut, West Chester, Carlow, Widener, West Virginia, Bergen County CC, Trinity College, Wesley, Duke, Hood, York, St. Joseph's, Salisbury, St. Thomas, Northeastern, Sacred Heart, Husson, and Utah.

 What some former hosts had to say after a Marshal Manlove hypnosis or mentalism show